Perl: List, Array

 Perl has a “list context” and “scalar context”.
 How things are evaluated depends on whether the thing is in list or scalar context.
 “Context” basically means what's adjacent.

-When a list/array is in a scalar context, it returns its length.
-The function scalar forces things in a scalar context.
+When a array is in a scalar context, it returns its length.
+The function scalar force it into a scalar context.

 To add a element, or join two lists, use push(array, new_item).